Robo-Educa/back_auth/README.md

     return render_template('index.html')
 ```

-### Frontend - HTML, CSS, and JavaScript
+### Frontend - HTML, CSS and JavaScript
 The frontend is implemented using HTML, CSS, and JavaScript, focusing on simplicity and ease of use.
-It starts by requesting microphone access, which is handled by `mediadevices.js`.
+It starts by requesting access to the microphone, which is managed by `mediadevices.js`.

 **Microphone Access**:
-When the application is launched, it checks for microphone permissions.
-If it's the user's first time accessing the app, they are prompted to grant permission.
+When the application is launched, it checks the permissions for microphone usage.
+If it is the first time the user accesses the app, they will be prompted to grant permission.
 This process is managed by the `mediadevices.js` file.

 ```javascript
 async function devices_micPrompt() {